cronologic-de/cronologic_linux_kernel/README.md

 The user mode part of the driver is available in a [separate repository](https://github.com/cronologic-de/crono_pci_linux).

 The initial code has been written by [Bassem Ramzy](https://github.com/Bassem-Ramzy) with support from [Richard Weinberger](https://github.com/richardweinberger).
-It is licensed unter [GPL3](LICENSE).
+It is licensed under [GPL3](LICENSE).

 ## Setup for cronologic devices
 Detailed instructions on how to install the project are given under [Installation](#installation).